airswap/airswap-about/community/onboarding.md

 Good project proposals…

 - **Make a "business case"** for dedicating resources to a project.
-This could mean identifying a new customer segment or estimating a positive impact on network activity.
+This could mean identifying a new customer segment or estimating a positive impact on trading volume.
 - **Specify a rough project scope** of X taking a rough time of Y to complete without going deep into product details—actual specs can be drafted in parallel or after a vote.
 - **Present a clear benefit** to AirSwap.
 After all, what we work on benefits us and our community.
 We ultimately build together with and for our fellow contributors.